Mercenaries in Africa after 1960: Mercenaries and multinational corporations

-In the more modern era, many governments, having been embarrassed or exposed for their support or ignoring of mercenaries have passed laws that prevent the creation and support of mercenary groups by their government, and within their nation.
-Along with this there has been a corporatization of the private security industry, with the creation of Private Security Companies (PMC's) that operate in largely above-board manners.
-This newer era of mercenary action is deeply involved with control and extraction of resources in Africa, especially with valuable natural resources such as oil. gems, and other precious minerals.
+In the more modern era mercenary action is deeply involved with control and extraction of resources in Africa, especially with valuable natural resources such as oil, gems, and other precious minerals.
 The general business model is to protect the resource rich areas in exchange for the rights to extract them.
-This is usually done with the help of multiple corporations, with the PMC owning a large stake in the company that is then awarded the contracts by the government for which the PMC has provided security for.
-As long as the contracts continue to provide revenue flow, the government in question can afford to use the PMC to prop up the state, but if and when the revenue flow is lost, the PMC will pull out of the state, and the state most often reverts to the chaos that required the help of the PMC in the first place.
-In this sense the actions of PMC's are seen as neo-colonialism by many experts.
-Research seems to have shown that PMC's do little to help the long term stability of the state, and are wildly expensive making them an ineffective tool of statecraft.
+This is usually done with the help of multiple corporations.

 This exact business model was implemented in Sierra Leone in the 1990s.
 With the start of the Sierra Leonean Civil War in 1994, the rebels quickly captured the most important economic areas of the state, the mining areas.
 In order to protect the government in Freetown, the capital, and regain control of the country, the National Provisional Ruling Council (NPRC) government hired Executive Outcomes Ltd in March 1995.
 They were paid US$1.25 million a month, and the NPRC granted large mining concessions to Branch Energy, a mining company that is partially owned by Executive Outcomes Ltd. The cost of maintaining Executive Outcomes soon became too much for the NPRC government, and in February 1997, they left.

 In the vacuum of force that occurred after this, the NPRC government was quickly overthrown by a coalition of the military and the Revolutionary United Front (RUF).
 In order to restore the government, the Sandline International Corporation was hired, paid for by the businessman Rakesh Saxena, who had a controlling interest in the company Diamond Works of Vancouver, which had bought Branch Energy.
 In exchange for restoring the constitution, the Branch Energy company would be entitled to major mining concessions in Sierra Leone, and exempt from a law prohibiting the operation of mining companies without at least a 25% ownership by a Sierra Leonian citizen.